 The Cambridge Baby Study

-Previous research has shown that there are on-average sex differences in behaviour and cognition.
-For instance, on average, females show advantages in understanding and responding to others people’s emotions (i.e., “empathising”), whereas males show advantages in understanding systems or patterns (i.e., “systemising”).
-Studies have also indicated that these on-average differences can be observed very early on in development.
-Connellan et al. (2000) have previously reported that, on average, female newborns look longer at faces, while male newborns look longer at non-social objects.
-The Cambridge Baby Study assesses the replicability of these prior findings, and also extends the research to explore whether these early looking preferences are linked with parental characteristics and future outcomes.
+Past research has shown that there are on-average sex differences in behaviour and cognition.
+For example, on average, females show advantages in understanding and responding to other people’s emotions (i.e. “empathising”), whereas males show advantages in understanding systems or patterns (i.e. “systemising”).
+These on-average differences can appear very early in development.

 - Trinity College, Cambridge